Gangland Undercover

-Gangland Undercover is a Canadian-American factual based drama television series written and created by Executive Producer Stephen Kemp and co-writer Noel Baker.
+Gangland Undercover is a Canadian-American fact-based drama television series written and created by executive producer Stephen Kemp and co-writer Noel Baker.
 It was inspired by the story of Charles Falco a former ATF confidential informant (CI) who infiltrated an outlaw motorcycle club.
 The series is based on the memoir Vagos, Mongols, and Outlaws: My Infiltration of America's Deadliest Biker Gangs written by Charles Falco with Kerrie Droban.
 It premiered on Tuesday, February 24, 2015, on the History Channel at 10/9c.
 In Canada, Season 2 premiered on September 26, 2016.
 In the U.S., only the first episode of season 2 aired on December 8, 2016, on A&E. According to the trailer, "the new season" (Season 2) premiered on March 2, 2017.
-History US has cancelled Gangland Undercover just three episodes into Season 2.
+History US has cancelled Gangland Undercover just eight episodes into Season 2.

 Premise

 A description at the beginning of the first episode stated: "This program is based on Charles Falco's account of events that took place between 2003 and 2006, when he infiltrated one of America's most notorious biker gangs.
 Names, locations and key details have been changed to protect the identities of those involved."

 Opening Introduction (narrated by Charles Falco – voice disguised):